taboularasa/fuckyeah/README.md

 [**Documentation**](http://rubydoc.info/github/somu/fuckyeah/master/frames)

-fuckyeah is a Ruby implemenation of the popular [FuckYeah jQuery plugin](http://github.com/artpolikarpov/fuckyeah).
+Fuckyeah is a drop-in solution for refactoring your code, specs, models and everything you dare to refactor.

 Getting started
 ---------------

-Just install the ruby gem:
+Just install the gem:
 ```shell
 gem install fuckyeah
 ```